 - Are you able to take initiative and work independently?

 - Are you interested in getting a head start on your university coursework?

 - Do you feel comfortable emailing an instructor or the First Year Office if you need further assistance?

-- Would you be able to complete the final exam on-campus on August 30 or September 13?
+- Would you be able to complete the final exam on-campus at the end of August/beginning of September?

 If you said yes to the above questions, here are some more details to consider:

 - Because you will not be a full-time student until the start of the fall term, you will not be able to use any of the additional campus services through the duration of the online class.
 This means you will not have access to the Library, Health Services, athletic facilities and other similar resources until fall term begins.

 - If you find that the online course experience is not for you, or you are struggling with the course content, you will be allowed to drop the online course with no repercussions.
 The drop deadline is July 30, 2018.
 Dropping the course will not impact your academic record, or your fall term enrolment.

 - If you complete APS162 successfully in the summer, you will be encouraged to complete APS163H1F: Calculus for Engineers II in the fall term.